remiteeple/your-first-minute-on-a-server/README.md

 > Would this work on a Raspberry Pi?

 Yes!
 In fact majority of this guide was specifically created to cater to my needs when creating Raspberry Pi servers.
 I'd recommend using this [nifty little tool](https://github.com/Hexxeh/rpi-update) to ensure that you RPI stays up to date firmware wise!
+Alternatively (and arguable a much safer method for updating firmware) is to use the same tool pre-install from a Raspberry PI OS image.
+I suggest you keep a Micro SD card kicking around loaded with Raspberry PI OS for this specific reason.

 Have more questions?
 Feel free to ask!